adityaajinug/learning-management-system/Readme.md

-# Inventory System
+# Learning Management System

-This is a Laravel-based inventory management system running in a Dockerized environment with laravel version is laravel 10 php 8.2 and database mysql.
+This is a Laravel-based learning management system running in a Dockerized environment with laravel version is laravel 10 php 8.2 and database mysql.

 ---